 On February 9th, 2014, Frenchy posted on his Facebook page a picture of himself with Michel enjoying drinks with the caption, "I would like to thank the staff at Ponce Hospital, they did their best on that tragic night."

-Frenchy Martin continued working for WWC in Puerto Rico, even wrestling Ric Flair in a 60-minute draw and later becoming a three-time North American champion in WWC, which was the main title before the Universal belt unveiled.
+Frenchy Martin continued working for WWC in Puerto Rico, even wrestling Ric Flair in a 60-minute draw and later becoming a three-time WWC North American Champion, which was the main title before the Universal belt unveiled.
 He battled Carlos Colon on numerous occasions.

 Sadly, Frenchy Martin died on October 21st, 2016, at age 69, after battling bladder cancer for nearly a year.